List of Baki the Grappler characters: Kaio Retsu

-A Chinese kenpo practitioner, Retsu fights and easily beats Sergei Taktarov in his first match in the tournament.
-He beats Mount Toba in round 2, and destroys Orochi Katsumi in round 3.
+Kaio Retsu (烈 海王, Retsu Kaiō) is a Chinese kenpo practitioner who fights and easily beats Sergei Taktarov in his first match in the tournament.
+He beats Mount Toba in round two, and destroys Katsumi Orochi in round three.
 He then makes it to the semi-finals of the tournament and is pitted against Baki Hanma where Baki nearly kills him by breaking his neck.
 Despite his great knowledge in his style, there is one flaw in his system that Baki seems to possess.
 In the second manga series, he has encounters with the British convict Hector Doyle and American convict Dorian.
 Retsu brings Baki to China to cure his poisoned body and have him fight in a Chinese Tournament.
 He reappears in the third manga, during the Pickle arc, having a fight with the prehistoric man and losing it.
 He then gets his leg eaten by Pickle, as a "gift" for his victory.
 He later trains Katsumi so that he can become stronger before his fight with Pickle.
 Retsu later trains in boxing, making a name for himself in America.
 After his fight with Musashi, in which the use of weapons was allowed, his internal organs and spine were sliced open, resulting in his death.
+In the fifth series, Retsu's right arm is given to Katsumi as a replacement for the one he lost to Pickle.